 See Java agent custom instrumentation for a description of the custom instrumentation options and the reasons to use them.

-Go to one.newrelic.com > APM > (select an app) > Settings > Instrumentation.
+Go to one.newrelic.com > All capabilities > APM & services > (select an app) > Settings > Instrumentation.
 From here you can:

 - Download a sample XML file.
 (You can do this from the pop-up that appears when you click